poorjude/voting-for-transaction/README.md

 ### Technical notes

-**First.** In my implementation data that is sent with proposed transaction (function arguments) must in advance be ABI encoded: converted into *bytes32 layout* (left- or right-padded with zero-bytes to a length of 32 bytes) and concatenated into *one bytes variable*.
+**First.** In my implementation data (function arguments) that is sent with a proposed transaction must in advance be ABI encoded: converted into *bytes32 layout* (left- or right-padded with zero-bytes to a length of 32 bytes) and concatenated into *one bytes variable*.

 So if we want to send `uint256` with value `127`, then it must be sent to contract for proposal as such: `0x000000000000000000000000000000000000000000000000000000000000007F`.
 1. 127 in decimal is 7F in hexadecimal.